-- Workers and agencies work well together to safeguard children in Leicestershire and Rutland. - Capacity of workers is impacting upon their ability to attend development opportunities and put learning into practice. - Understanding of Disclosure and Barring Service (DBS) checks and the Local Authority Designated Officer (LADO) needs to be improved within the voluntary and community sector. - Consistency of practice within agencies across a range of areas of work still requires improvement.
-This includes quality of assessment, recording, information sharing and hearing and responding to the voice of children. - The Board will continue to challenge and drive improvement in safeguarding of children, preparing for the changes in legislation which will require the establishment of new safeguarding arrangements by 2019 led by three statutory partners; the local authorities, the clinical commissioning groups for the area and the police. - We will continue to work with other strategic partnerships to further clarify governance and leadership
+- Workers and agencies work well together to safeguard children in Leicestershire and Rutland. - Capacity of workers in some agencies working in and across Leicestershire and Rutland is impacting upon their ability to attend training and put learning into practice. - Understanding of Disclosure and Barring Service (DBS) checks and the Local Authority Designated Officer (LADO) needs to be improved within the voluntary and community sector. - Consistency of practice remains an area for improvement in many agencies working in and across Leicestershire and Rutland.
+This particularly includes quality of assessment, recording, information sharing and hearing and responding to the voice of children. - The Board will continue to challenge and drive improvement in safeguarding of children, preparing for the changes in legislation which will require the establishment of new safeguarding arrangements by 2019 led by three statutory partners; the local authorities, the clinical commissioning groups for the area and the police. - We will continue to work with other strategic partnerships to further clarify governance and leadership